DBoo92/317Hardware/index.md

 ### October 4, 2019 - Parts Pickup

-Picked up a GPIO header, and 3 pin molex male/female connectors from Sayal Electronics.
+Picked up a GPIO header, and 3 pin fan connectors (male/female) from Sayal Electronics.
 Picked up a spray nozzle and small fan from Princess Auto today.

 My Amazon order also came in the mail today (Pi, sensor, and pump).